Key News

 Below is a collection of Key Sea Stories submitted by your shipmates.
 The short stories are shown complete.
 The longer stories have a brief portion of the story and you just have to click on the read more link to see the entire story.
 Now sit back with your favorite beverage and relive some of the Keys funniest, weirdest, scariest, dumbest and proudest moments.

-Thanksgiving 1970 - Fire on the USS Canopus by Tom Courtien, Russ Christie and John Linville
+Thanksgiving 1970 - Fire on the USS Canopus by Tom Courtien, Russ Christie, Bob Lewis, John Linville,

 Tom had just sent some info on the 1970 MUC to be placed on the web site so I asked him if he was also on board the Key in 1970 when it was tied along side the USS Canopus AS-34 in Holy Lock the night the Canopus caught fire.
 Here is Tom's e-mail reply.